spacegangster/rf-doxa-etude/plan.md

 - subs : move query into a clean fn; more commented queries
 - add microbench; add video link into readme
 - add native pull
+- more comments; microbench – add Rafal's comment on direct filterv